universal-meaning-map/docs/readme.md

 - **Atomic access control**.
 Anything can be encapsulated as a `note` and therefore can have its own logic for to whom or how can be shared.
 The granularity of control is maximized as we can keep redefining the atomic pieces of `information` by re-abstracting.
     > E: In a text there may be words that are not accessible to specific requester, so neither the word or its definition can't be shown based on what its author have decided.

-    > E: A curated list of X is only accessed if the requester attaches a signature with a key that corresponds to a payment of at least Y payment in crypto.
+    > E: A curated list of X is only accessed if the requester attaches a signature with a key that corresponds to a payment of at least Y crypto amount.

 - **No copy & paste**.
 Information is never duplicated, it is referenced and transcluded, which means that double-source of truths are not possible.
     > E: In a documentation you can rename a property and is update all across.
 Even outside the documentation itself.